guru7520K/RatingYourProfessor/README.md

  Allows anyone to rate their professors anonymously.

-Mulitple usrs can register,log-in create their professors and give their ratings to a professor and their rating for each would be truly anonymous.
+Mulitple usrs can register,log-in create their professors and give their ratings to a professor and their rating for each professors would be truly anonymous.